sandeshkota/knowledge/docs/NET/intro.md

 ### Assembly, DLL, EXE ?
 Both .dll and .exe are assemblies. .exe contain one entry point, .dll can have multiple entry points

+### finalize v/s dispose
+Both are invoked to free the unmanaged resources held by an object
+Finalize - is called by GC before the object is destroyed
+Dispose - should be called explicitly by the code (IDisposable) (better perf)